Dialogs Re-enacted Across Languages: Cost Components

 The major cost component is the time spent by the producer/operator/director/annotator.
 (The other two are the stipends for the participants, and various ``overhead,'' including post-processing, organization and quality control, and paperwork.)

-Currently we are spending about 75 producer hours per hour of yield, where an hour of yield means 1 hours worth of Spanish utterances matched with about 1 hours worth of English utterances.
+Currently we are spending about 75 producer hours per hour of yield, where an hour of yield means 1 hours worth of Spanish fragments matched with about 1 hours worth of English fragments.

 This is based on the facts that our producer labor time for a 1-hour recording session is almost 2 hours, and that over our first 28 sessions our yield was just over 45 minutes.
 The breakdown: Each session takes 5 minutes for the consent and demographic forms, 10 minutes for the initial conversation, and 45 minutes for the re-enactments.
 After that comes annotation of the data to identify the matched pairs for our program to extract them.
-This takes 30--45 minutes.
-Most of this is in the second phase, where the annotator has to carefully check that the phrases correspond across the languages and carefully delimit them.
+This takes 15--45 minutes.
+Most of this is in the second phase, where the annotator has to carefully check that the phrases (short fragments) correspond across the languages and carefully delimit them.
 The time varies based on factors such as the quality of the re-enactments: when this is lower overall, the annotator has to be more judgmental and careful.

-As noted earlier, we don't have a separate quality control step; rather we rely on the producer to enforce quality as she goes.
+As noted earlier, we don't have a systematic quality control process; rather we mostly rely on the producer to enforce quality as she goes.
 However in real production, with a diverse set of producers, quality control would almost certainly be necessary.
-This would probably require someone to mark each matched pair for quality on a scale from 0 to 3, or something like that, which might take 10 minutes, or more if the quality control person is not the director, and therefore has to listen to more context.
+This would probably require someone to rate each matched pair for quality, perhaps on a scale from 0 to 3, which might take 10 minutes, or more if the quality control person is not the director, and therefore has to listen to more context.
 We'd then also need to modify our workflow to copy over such ratings into the release.

 The total time per session is thus 60 minutes for participant A, 60 minutes for participant B, and 120 minutes for the staff person.
 Some efficiencies may be possible, but we feel that most of this time is probably not hugely squeezable.
 In addition we have other staff time costs which are rather specific to our local procedure, including time for recruiting subjects, dealing with no-shows, setting up and breaking down the environment and equipment, and running the software to output the pairs.
 Perhaps some of these could be avoided or better designed with a different setup or environment.
 We note that these time-cost estimates exclude the start-up costs, which were huge, but should be much less for future protocol modifications.